PierrunoYT/youtube-video-audio-transcriber/README.md

 2. Follow the prompts:
    - Enter the YouTube video URL
-   - Specify download location (or press Enter for current directory)
+   - Specify download location (or press Enter for default directory)
-   - Choose what to download (video, audio, or both)
+   - Choose what to download:
+     - Video only
+     - Audio only
+     - Both video and audio
+     - List available formats first (recommended for troubleshooting)
+   - If you choose to list formats, you can then select a download option or specify a custom format code
    - If audio is downloaded, you'll be asked if you want to transcribe it

 3. For transcription: